 Before your surgery, we will perform a complete facial analysis, including the examination of photographs.
 The operation is planned in much the same way an architect plans a house; careful analysis and a thorough discussion with the patient is the key.
-The desired result of cosmetic nasal surgery is to “create” a nose which is in harmony with the other facial features.
+The desired result of cosmetic nasal surgery is to “create” a nose that is in harmony with the other facial features.
 Occasionally, it is necessary to recommend additional procedures, such as chin augmentation, to adequately improve your profile.

 At what age can rhinoplasty be performed?
 We always prefer to wait until the nose has reached full “mature” growth.
 In a female, this is approximately age 15 to 16, in a male 17 to 18.
 However, if a severe deformity secondary to an injury were present, corrections would be performed at an earlier age.